6 Strategies to Prepare Your Brand for the Future of Ecommerce

 Defy Google, and you risk not being seen.
 All online businesses that want to be found by new customers depend on Google SEO performance.

 SEO practices are fluid and evolve on the go.
 Google regularly releases updates to its algorithm.
 As of recently, Google launched the AMP project - it stands for the Advanced Mobile Pages project.
 They claim that the technology allows you to create pages that load in less than one second and consume significantly less data than conventional infrastructures.
 Google’s AMP project is part of its collective SEO blueprint, and neither should be ignored.

 When we’re talking SEO, we’re also talking about mobile.
 More than 80% of Americans shop online, and more than half of them have made online purchases on mobile devices.
-Any e-commerce website without a functional mobile website or application is losing business.
+Any e-commerce website without a functional mobile website or application is losing business, so your e-commerce SEO strategy has to include mobile.
 The future isn't any different.
 Platforms are slowly expanding from desktop and mobile to the likes of AR and VR, something which Google is already exploring.

 Smart Shopping and Dynamic Targeting

 Smart shopping, retargeting, and dynamic content allows you to feed some of your business’ data to Google’s machine learning algorithm in exchange for cross-platform smart-advertising.

 Not only will Google’s smart shopping campaign pick and mix demographics for you, but it will present prospective customers with entirely bespoke product advertisements based on their personal preference.

 Many e-commerce businesses now lean on Google’s dynamic search ads to introduce dynamic targeting into their marketing arsenal.
 As advertising costs continue to rise, more efficient methods need to be adopted to acquire customers and drive sales.
 Using precise methods of marketing leads to quality exposure, making dynamic targeting a great opportunity to acquire long-term customers for your e-commerce business.